Linda Ronstadt

-Linda Maria Ronstadt (born July 15, 1946) is an American former singer and musician who has performed and recorded in diverse genres including rock, folk, pop, country, and soul.
+Linda Maria Ronstadt (born July 15, 1946) is an American retired singer and musician who performed and recorded in diverse genres including rock, folk, pop, country, and soul.

 Ronstadt has earned 11 Grammy Awards, three American Music Awards, two Academy of Country Music awards, an Emmy Award, and an ALMA Award.
 Many of her albums have been certified gold, platinum or multiplatinum in the United States and internationally.
 She has also earned nominations for a Tony Award and a Golden Globe award.
 She was awarded the Latin Grammy Lifetime Achievement Award by the Latin Recording Academy in 2011 and also awarded the Grammy Lifetime Achievement Award by the Recording Academy in 2016.
 She was inducted into the Rock and Roll Hall of Fame in April 2014.
 On July 28, 2014, she was awarded the National Medal of Arts and Humanities.
 (Note: Some of the content of the lead section is supported by these news items:) In 2019, she received a star jointly with Dolly Parton and Emmylou Harris on the Hollywood Walk of Fame for their work as the group Trio.
 Ronstadt was among five honorees who received the 2019 Kennedy Center Honors for lifetime artistic achievements.